 - Challenge your fear.
 A fear can just be a belief or assumption about something we think is true.
 Instead of just accepting the fear, we should always ask ourselves, “Is the fear I am experiencing really true?”
-Most times, our fears are simply false assumptions we’ve made about something.
+Most times, our fears are false assumptions we’ve made about something.

 - Evaluate the cost of the fear.
-As mentioned previously, our fears do affect us, which can be costly in the long run.
+As mentioned previously, our fears affect us, which can be costly in the long run.
 One way to get a different perspective is to ask, “What’s the worst that could happen?”
 This will help us view our fears differently and make better informed decisions.

 - Learn more about the different kinds of fear you experience.
 Self-awareness is the key to personal growth.
 As we learn more about why we do what we do and why we experience certain fears, we’re more likely to take the power out of those fears and make better choices.